XiaoMengXinX/ProfileStatusSyncer/README.md

 ### Mode Configuration

-It is possible to run the tool in three modes:
+The tools can run in three modes:

 1. Set the environment variable `MODE` to `GitHub2Netease` to sync GitHun profile status to NeteaseCloud Music.